Muukid/muTrueType/README.md

 mutt currently does not have support for reading values from the post table, which is one of the 9 required tables in the TrueType specification.

+## Limited cmap format support

+Currently, mutt only supports loading cmap formats 0, 4, and 12.
+This should be okay for most cases, with Apple's TrueType spec. saying, "Modern font generation tools might not need to be able to write general-purpose cmaps in formats other than 4 and 12."

 # TrueType documentation

 Involved usage of the low-level API of mutt necessitates an understanding of the TrueType documentation.
 Terms from the TrueType documentation will be used with the assumption that the user has read it and understands these terms.